Modern Slavery Statement

 Within our own operations

-We are committed to preventing slavery and human trafficking and have several policies and processes in place to ensure that our employees are not being exploited and that they have a safe and supportive working environment.
+We have several policies and processes in place to make sure our employees are not being exploited and that they have a safe and supportive working environment.
 To support this, we have taken the following steps:

-• All employees have a contract of employment that sets out the rights and obligations arising from their employment, including the notice period needed for them to terminate the contract and leave our employment.
+• All employees have a contract of employment.
+It sets out rights and obligations arising from their employment including the notice period needed for them to terminate the contract and leave our employment.
 Employees are free to serve notice at any time.

-• We carry out verification of an employee’s identity and ongoing right to work in the UK.
+• We conduct verification of an employee’s identity and ongoing right to work in the UK.

 • We do not withhold any employee’s identity documents or passport during their employment.

-• We comply with or provide enhanced versions of all legislation in respect of working time and statutory time off, holiday entitlement, time off for personal emergencies, sickness and maternity/paternity leave and minimum rest breaks and periods.
+• We comply with or provide enhanced versions of all legislation in respect of working time & statutory time off, holiday entitlement, time off for personal emergencies, sickness, maternity/paternity leave, minimum rest breaks and periods.

-• We respect the right of individual employees to join a trade union and, where groups of employees elect to be represented by a trade union, we are committed to engaging with trade unions in pursuit of harmonious industrial relations.
+• We respect the right of individual employees to join a trade union.
+Where groups of employees elect to be represented by a trade union, we are committed to engaging with trade unions in pursuit of harmonious industrial relations.

-• We have introduced a communication and training campaign around modern slavery, to make employees aware of their rights and how to spot and report signs of modern slavery.
+• We continue to engage with and train all employees, including Contractors, on modern slavery and human trafficking.
+Raising awareness of their rights as well as how to spot and report signs of modern slavery.

-• We have worked with industry bodies to work on best practices on modern slavery, and then we have embedded that into our own policies and working practices.
+• We have worked with industry bodies such as Business Services Association (BSA) and tech:UK to work on modern slavery best practice.
+We use the results of these engagements to inform our own policies and working practices.

-• We continue to be Living Wage accredited, and we voluntarily pay all of our employees the real living wage, including those employed by our property and facilities providers We have also set an expectation in our Supplier Code of Conduct that our suppliers pay the Living Wage and work towards Living Wage accreditation.
+• We have been Living Wage accredited for the past four years.
+We voluntarily pay all our employees the real living wage including those employed by our property and facilities providers.
+We have also set an expectation in our Supplier Code of Conduct for our suppliers to pay the Living Wage and to work towards Living Wage accreditation.

-Any suspected cases of slavery or human trafficking can be raised by an employee, using the procedures outlined in the Code of Ethics.
-To date we have not had any instances of an employee reporting a suspected case of within our company.
+• Any suspected cases of modern slavery or human trafficking can be raised by an employee using the procedures outlined in the Code of Ethics.
+To date we have not had any instances of an employee reporting a suspected case within our company.

 Within our supply chain

-We recognise that our supply chain contributes the greatest risks for slavery and human trafficking and as such, our relationship with the supply base is a critical part of our commitment to eliminating modern slavery and creating a healthy and diverse supply chain.
-Annually we procure in excess of £200m of goods and services, of which 94% is with organisations in the UK, 5% with companies within the European Union and North America and less than 1% from the rest of the world.
+We recognise our supply chain contributes the greatest risks for modern slavery and human trafficking.
+As a result of this, our relationship with the supply base is a critical part of our commitment to eliminating modern slavery and creating a healthy and diverse supply chain.
+Annually we procure in excess of £200m of goods and services of which 96% is with organisations based in the UK and EU, 3% with companies based within North America and less than 1% from the rest of the world.

-We ensure that during all stages of the procurement life cycle, we consider modern slavery risks.
-If there is a suspected case of modern slavery, we will ensure that the correct procedures are followed, and the victims are supported.
-We will work with suppliers through our polices and contracts, and deal with any issues on a case-by-case basis.
+We make sure modern slavery risks are considered during all stages of the procurement life cycle.
+If there is a suspected case of modern slavery, we will make sure the correct procedures are followed and that the victims are supported.
+We will work with suppliers through our polices and contracts to deal with any issues on a case-by-case basis.

 Key categories of spend comprise: